10 Best Laptops for Animation 2023 (For All VFX Software)

 Best Laptop For Drawing & Animation

-Intel Iris Xe Graphics
+Intel Xe Graphics

-256GB PCIe NVMe SSD
+128GB-1TB PCIe NVMe SSD

-13” IPS 2880 x 1920 Resolution
+13” IPS 2880 x 1920

 Design

-Tablet + Separate Laptop:
+Tablet + Separate Laptop

 Performance

-- Unlike other 3D creative fields, there’s a LOT of software for animation.
-And if you count the different types of animations: 2d, 3d, CGI animation, there’s even A LOT MORE.
+- If you count the different types of animations: 2d, 3d, CGI animation, there’s even A LOT MORE.

 Animation Software